-The Coronavirus pandemic has had profound and far-reaching effects on every aspect of modern life.
+The COVID-19 pandemic has had profound and far-reaching effects on every aspect of modern life.
 Travel, tourism, widespread human movement — and all of the new restrictions limiting the ability to do it — has been one of the most major changes.
 It has had massive impacts on human behavior and the global economy.
 Travel will restart at some point and in some capacity; yet, that it will ever be the same as it was before seems out of the question.
 As time has gone on, it is ever more clear that this is not a small blip on the radar.

-There will be no “post Covid” era.
+There will be no “post COVID” era.
 This pandemic will leave profound, far-reaching changes to every aspect of modern life.
-No one is entirely sure what travel might look like in the Covid-19 era, but we here at Bodhi Surf + Yoga hope and believe it can be a catalyst to ignite positive change in this industry.
+No one is entirely sure what travel might look like in the COVID-19 era, but we here at Bodhi Surf + Yoga hope and believe it can be a catalyst to ignite positive change in this industry.
 In many spheres it already seems that this is indeed happening.

-The travel industry in the Covid era
+The travel industry in the COVID era

 Limiting travel and widespread exposure has been a necessary step for the immediate health and wellbeing of individuals in communities all around the world.
 It has also been necessary to maintain the healthcare functionality and to avoid system overwhelm.